 Object: Plate 2.43 shows artifacts discovered in 1786 at Pitt Meadow (Pitt Mead), outside of Warminster in Wiltshire.
 The first engraving of the discoveries was produced by James Basire after sketches made by Catherine Downes, who carried out extensive excavations at Pitt Mead in 1786 following the initial discovery of a Roman mosaic floor by a local man in the same year and believed to be part of a larger Roman villa.
 Downes’s excavations revealed four mosaics (tessellated pavements), a bath house, and a range of small finds including pottery, bone, coins, metal objects, and an ivory bodkin, several of which are depicted in Basire’s engraving.

-Transcription: Roman Pavements Discovered in Pitt Mead near Warminster, Wilts.
-1786.
-Catherine Downes del.
+At the Bottom of the Print: Roman Pavements Discovered in Pitt Mead near Warminster, Wilts.
+1786. / Catherine Downes del.
 Sumptibus Soc.
 Antiquar.
 Londini.
 Publish’d according to Act of Parliament 13 April 1788.
 J. Basire

 Original Explanatory Account: Click here to read the original explanatory account for Plate 2.43.